Dr Thomas A Hughes

 Student education

-Supervisor for 22 successful doctoral students since 2008, researching basic cancer biology or translational approaches to improve cancer therapies.
+Supervisor for 24 successful doctoral students since 2008, researching basic cancer biology or translational approaches to improve cancer therapies.
 These include both basic scientists and clinicians, registering for their degrees in Leeds, or abroad.

-Supervisor for multiple masters-level project students.
+Supervisor for 10 completed masters/undergrad project students.

-Leader (MSc Molecular Medicine) and contributor to masters level teaching on molecular medicine and cancer biology.
+Contributor to masters level teaching on molecular medicine and cancer biology.

 Research groups and institutes